-Find out which sanitary protection products you can supply at the reduced VAT rate of 5% and how to calculate the VAT due.
+Find out which sanitary protection products you can supply at the zero rate of VAT.

 1.1 This notice

 This notice explains which WSPs may be supplied at the zero rate of VAT from 1 January 2021 (as outlined in Group of Schedule 8 to the Value Added Tax Act 1994).

 Use this notice if you’re a manufacturer, wholesaler or retailer of WSPs, including those responsible for accounting for VAT on sales made from vending machines.

 At Budget 2020, the government announced that from 1 January 2021 WSPs would be subject to the zero-rate of VAT.